swannodette/swannodette.github.com/_posts/2014-12-31-the-old-way-the-new-way.md

 The first time will be slow as we cache everything.
 Quit the REPL and try this again.

-The REPL should launch in a couple of seconds.
+On my macine the REPL should launch in a couple of seconds.
+On newer hardware this should be pretty quick.

 Now let's give test.check a try, let's require the generators namespace: